isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 Although one coat is enough, an additional one may give you greater durability.
 Typically, one gallon covers 250 - 400 square feet, but coverage largely depends on the painting method you apply.
 It is quite easy to apply since all you need is a roller, brush, or airless sprayer.
 After painting, you will only have to wait for one hour to touch and recoat after two hours.
 You also have 3 sheens to choose from which are Semi-Gloss, Satin, and Matte.

-Pros:
-- Mildew resistant
-- Ideal for kitchens, kids rooms, and dining rooms
-- Available in 32 designer colors
+Pros: - Mildew resistant - Ideal for kitchens, kids rooms, and dining rooms - Available in 32 designer colors

-Cons:
-- Has paused some cleaning challenges
+Cons: - Has paused some cleaning challenges

+> See Also: > Time To Paint a House Interior

 ###  [2.
 Diamond Brite Paint 31600](https://www.amazon.com/dp/B00AENFLMK/?tag=p-policy-20)